muwal-jitender/calendly-clone/README.md

 ## Project Overview

-**Smart Scheduler** is a modern, user-friendly scheduling application inspired by **Calendly**.
+**Smart Event Scheduler** is a modern, user-friendly scheduling application inspired by **Calendly**.
 It simplifies scheduling by allowing users to define their availability, create events, and share booking links with others.
 Designed with time zone intelligence and seamless calendar integration, it ensures effortless and error-free scheduling across the globe.

 ---